 The village is located about 74 km from the nearest town and is one of the best-preserved.
 All the houses are built with local materials, and even the road leading to the village (several Km at least) is not built with asphalt but with porphyry because, according to the village elders, and rightly so, it’s more eco-friendly.

-Also, if you have a drone, you will have more possibilities for taking good pictures.
+Also, having a drone will give you more opportunities to take good pictures.
 There is a small elevated building from which you can take pictures with a regular camera, but also, in this case, not very high.

 In both Nuogang and Wengji, you will have several opportunities to photograph people who live as they did 100 years ago.
-Don’t mind asking to go up on their balcony if you see someone engaged in some typical activity, such as making tofu (as seen in the picture above).
-Remember that you will find more people on the street in the late afternoon.
+If you see someone engaged in some typical activity, such as making tofu (as seen in the picture above), feel free to ask them if you can take some pictures.
+Remember that you will find more people on the streets in the late afternoon.

 Final considerations about Xishuangbanna